You’ve probably already got a picture in your mind of a chimney inspection in action.

 - a sweep in accordance with the Guild of Master Chimney Sweeps code of practice;

 - examination of any debris that’s present; and

 - a full draught test with the aid of a smoke pellet.

 The whole process will typically take around 45 minutes per flue.
-During this process, you should expect full care to be taken of your home, with protective dust sheets laid down to prevent muck being walked in and out.
+During this process, you should expect full care to be taken of your home, with protective dust sheets laid down to prevent muck from being walked in and out.